Republicans lob accusations of elitism at ‘Middle Class Joe’ — a sign of the upended politics of populism

 Sen. Tom Cotton (R-Ark.) tweeted that Biden was “surrounding himself with panda huggers who will only reinforce his instincts to go soft on China.”
 Cotton, a Harvard Law graduate, accused another Biden nominee of “selling Green Cards to Chinese nationals on behalf of rich, democratic donors.”

-The decision by Rubio, Hawley and Cotton to focus on China indicate one way Republicans may attempt to constrict Biden after he takes office in January.
+The decision by Rubio, Hawley and Cotton to focus on China indicates one way Republicans may attempt to constrict Biden after he takes office in January.
 Their strategy has been to draw a sharp line between global forces and American workers, then accuse Biden and his team of being too globally minded to make the right decision about where to stand.

 “President-elect Biden and Vice President-elect Harris just won an historic, landslide victory running on ‘Scranton versus Park Avenue,’ with a platform shaped by many of the very same advisers that puts the American middle class at the heart of this administration’s agenda,” Biden spokesman Andrew Bates said in a statement.
 “These are nominees who have lived the American Dream and earned their credentials through hard work and determination, including a Black woman who was educated in segregated schools and a Cuban American who came to this country as a refugee.”